AparnaJanakiraman/kubernetes-operations-handbook/README.md

 This repository is intended to become an engineering handbook rather than a collection of notes.

-Engineering Principles
+## Engineering Principles

 The following principles guide this repository:

-Every YAML manifest is tested before being committed.
+-Every YAML manifest is tested before being committed.
-Every concept is validated through hands-on practice.
+-Every concept is validated through hands-on practice.
-Every topic includes practical deployment examples.
+-Every topic includes practical deployment examples.
-Every issue encountered during practice is documented with its root cause and solution.
+-Every issue encountered during practice is documented with its root cause and solution.
-Understanding Kubernetes internals is more valuable than memorizing commands.
+-Understanding Kubernetes internals is more valuable than memorizing commands.
-Production thinking is prioritized throughout the repository.
+-Production thinking is prioritized throughout the repository.
-Continuous learning and improvement are part of every topic.
+-Continuous learning and improvement are part of every topic.

-Learning Methodology

-Every Kubernetes topic in this repository follows a consistent documentation approach:

-Introduction
+## What Makes This Repository Different?

+Unlike traditional Kubernetes learning repositories, this project focuses on operational understanding rather than theoretical notes.

+Each topic includes:

-Why Kubernetes Needs This Resource
+- Why Kubernetes needs this resource
-Internal Working
+- Internal working
-Architecture Overview
+- Architecture diagrams
-YAML Breakdown
+- YAML breakdown
-Hands-on Lab
+- Hands-on labs
-Verification
-Failure Simulation
+- Failure simulations
-Troubleshooting
+- Troubleshooting
-Production Use Cases
-Best Practices
+- Production best practices
-Operator's Notes
+- Operator's Notes
-Interview Questions
+- Interview Questions
-Lessons Learned

-Repository Structure
+## Repository Structure
 kubernetes-operations-handbook/

 ├── 01-cluster-architecture/